nanoTeran/nanoTeran/README.md

 # :wave: Hi!
-I'm a student of double degree programme at IMT Atlantique in a Master of Science in Engineering
+I'm a student of double degree programme at IMT Atlantique in a Master of Science in Engineering XX

 ### :smile: Here you'll find code examples about data engineering and electrical engineering that i've studied and worked.
 - I'm improving my abilities in data science and data engineering :computer: